NCBI-Hackathons/GenomicRobots/README.md

 Fastq file -> implement the psst pipeline -> yes or no output

-The PSST pipeline is as follows:
+The PSST (NCBI Hackathon; La 2017) pipeline is as follows:

     Extracts flanking sequences for the SNP accessions and creates a FASTA file containing these flanking sequences.